GR

 Photography is an integral part of my travels, capturing people and things I find interesting in the moment.

-I share a selection of these on my Instagram account, where every image follows a simple rule—monochrome, 1:1 and shot on my phone.
+I share a selection of photos from different places on my Instagram account, where every image follows a simple rule—monochrome, 1:1 and shot on my phone.
 These constraints force me to focus on composition, light, and storytelling.

 For my 'proper' photography, you can explore a curated selection here.
 I'm still in the process of adding photos to this new site.

 In 2022, my photos from Syria were exhibited in the Leica gallery in Singapore.
-I also deliver a 'Photography in Challenging Environments' workshop for Leica.
+I've also delivered a 'Photography in Challenging Environments' workshop for Leica.

 Misc